-If you can stand out from the crowd and able to be among those 40%, I am sure your content marketing skills will sky rocket.
+If you can stand out from the crowd and able to be among that 40 %, I am sure your content marketing skills will skyrocket.

-There are numerous ways you can tell stories, the most famous beings blogs and videos.
+There are numerous ways you can tell stories, the most famous beings blogs, and videos.
 Ever wonder why some of the posts on social media are doing better than another?
-If you observe carefully, these posts are the one which contain story telling images, info graphics or videos.
+If you observe carefully, these posts are the ones that contain storytelling images, infographics or videos.

-Telling good story alone will not help if you do not keep the customer engaged.
-Make sure you ask question or request people or prospects to engage from time to time as to keep the flow going.
+Telling a good story alone will not help if you do not keep the customer engaged.
+Make sure you ask questions or request people or prospects to engage from time to time to keep the flow going.

-Life, success, and failure stories are the three type of stories people are most addicted to.
+Life, success, and failure stories are the three types of stories people are most addicted to.

 8. Be unique and have your own strategies

-Being unique and having your own strategies are the skills which you ultimately would want to acquire.
+Being unique and having your own strategies are the skills that you ultimately would want to acquire.

 People are tired of seeing the same types of ads over and over again.
 Find out the loopholes in the market and identify what can you do to make it more unique.